Adult Children of Divorce Face Different Challenges Than Children of Divorce

 4. They may feel left out

-Adult children of divorce may be forced into a new, awkward dynamic at family gatherings.
-Younger children of divorce often adjust easier to seeing their parents date and re-marry, and they get used to having step-siblings.
-But for adult children of divorce, it’s tough to see their parents date or marry new partners and have a new family.
+Adult children of divorce are often forced into a new, awkward dynamic at family gatherings.
+Younger children of divorce often adjust easier to seeing their parents date and re-marry.
+They get used to having step-siblings.
+For adult children of divorce, it’s tough to see their parents date or marry new partners and have a new family.
 They aren’t used to it, and it usually takes a while for them to feel comfortable with it.
 This discomfort can cause tension at family gatherings.

-5. They may face problems in their own marriages
+5. They may face problems in their marriages

 It’s no surprise that adult children of divorce can become jaded after their parent’s divorce.
-They may over-analyze their own marriages, and they may believe that one little fight with their spouse means that they’re doomed to go through a divorce.
+They may over-analyze their own marriages or believe that one little fight with their spouse means they are doomed for divorce.
 They may become paranoid that they will go through a divorce, just like their parents did.